 Dispute the old debt directly with the debt buyer.
 State the reasons you dispute the debt in writing and send it directly to the debt buyer.
 Once the debt buyer receives your written dispute, it is required to investigate the dispute and notify the CRA of your dispute.
 When appropriate, it must send corrected information to the CRA and request that the CRA remove the incorrect negative information.

 Dispute the old debt with the CRA following FCRA dispute procedure.
-Put your dispute in writing and send it to at least the three major CRAs: TransUnion, Experian, and Equifax.
+File a dispute with the three major CRAs: TransUnion, Experian, and Equifax.
 Be sure to include all supporting documentation.
-The CRA must then either reinvestigate the dispute or remove the negative information about the old debt from your credit report.
-(To learn more, see How to Correct Errors on Your Credit Report.)
+The CRAs must then either reinvestigate the dispute or remove the negative information about the old debt from your credit report.

 If, after you follow one of these dispute procedures, the debt buyer or CRA fails to comply with its obligations, you might be able to sue for violations of the FCRA.
 If successful, you might get actual damages, punitive damages, and attorneys' fees and costs.
 To get more information about filing a suit against a debt buyer for violating the FCRA, talk to an attorney.